romansinkus/stroke-classification/README.md

 # Stroke Classification
-This stroke classification implements KNN to identify individuals who are at risk of undergoing a stroke.
+This stroke classification project utilizes KNN algorithm to identify individuals who are at risk of undergoing a stroke.